Lujun995/DiSC_Replication_Code/README.md

 # DiSC_Replication_Code

 This folder contains scripts, data, and R markdown files that can be used to reproduce the results presented in our paper.
-In the main directory, you will find four markdown files along with their corresponding HTML outputs: **Real_data_simulation.html**, **Parametric_simulation.html**, **Real_data_analysis.html**, and **Supplementary_information.html**.
-We recommend starting a code review with the four R markdown outputs in HTML format.
+In the main directory, you will find four markdown files along with their corresponding HTML outputs: **Real_data_simulation.html**, **Parametric_simulation.html**, **Real_data_analysis.html**, **Supplementary_information.html**, and **Response_to_Reviewers.html**.
+We recommend starting a code review with these R markdown outputs in HTML format.
 Additionally, there are several subfolders for organizing data, source code, scripts, parameters, intermediate results, and more.

 ## Simulations Based on Real-World Data